dhruvjain5781/asl/README.md

 #To predict:

 Use the asl_test.py notebook to test the model on test images.
-Make sure to update the folder path and maintain the folder structure.
+Ensure folder path and folder structure.
 Replace or add new images in the test directory to evaluate more inputs.

 #Training:

-Model training was done over ~90K images and 30 epochs with validation split on a T4 in 2 hours.
+1. Trained over ~90K images and 30 epochs with validation split.
-EfficientNetB3 was fine tuned after freezing the first 200 layers for better results and speedy training.
+2. Used a T4 on colab.
+3. Training Time: 2 hours.
+4. First 200 layers were frozen for faster convergence and improved generalization.